-are also proudly recognised and fostered by Secondly, the company uses the confidence the present company. that a strong tradition generates to achieve a refreshingly contemporary artistic outcome Firstly, we cannot help but notice that the There is nothing conservative about this dancers of the Paris Opera Ballet display company as indeed there was nothing immense technical clarity and purity when conservative involved when Louis XIV, at they take the stage.
-They are classical dancers the forefront of developments in the arts in the 17th century, set up Academy of Dance.
-Now, along with the recognised classics, the dancers of the Paris Opera Ballet perform with equal ease works by the most acclaimed contemporary choreographers.
+Secondly, the company uses the confidence that a strong tradition generates to achieve a refreshingly contemporary artistic outcome.
+There is nothing conservative about this company as indeed there was nothing conservative involved when Louis XIV, at the forefront of developments in the arts in the 17th century, set up Academy of Dance.
+Now, along with the recognised classics, the dancers of the Paris Opera Ballet perform with equal ease works by most acclaimed contemporary choreographers.
 The company was staging the works of the American choreographer Merce Cunningham in the 1970s when Cunningham's approach to making choreography through chance procedures was startlingly unfamiliar to most of the world.
 William Forsythe, whose approach has always been to question unrelentingly what the body can do, how far it can be pushed, has been a regular guest choreographer over many years.
 Angelin Preljocaj, one of France's most sought after contemporary choreographers, created his sensual and erotic Le Parc for the company in 1994 and gave the dancers the opportunity to show their fearless approach to movement and their capacity to communicate through that movement at the deepest emotional level.
-We can add many more names of established and emerging contemporary choreographers, male and female, from Jiří Kylían to Benjamin Millepied, from Carolyn Carlson to Maguy Marin.
+We can add many more names of established and emerging contemporary choreographers, male and female, from Jiří Kylian to Benjamin Millepied, from Carolyn Carlson to Maguy Marin.